GauravPatel89/GauravPatel89.github.io/blogs/speedup_aws_lambda_deployment.md

 Here we go...

 #### 1. Create Deployment Package
 In this step we create deployed zip file containing python packages we want to deploy on our AWS Lambda Layer.
 Steps are as follows.

-  a.
+  * Create an empty Serverless package

+          serverless create --template aws-python3 --path gp-pytorch-dependency-package

+  * Install serverless-python-requirements plugin in our package

+          cd gp-pytorch-dependency-package
+          serverless plugin install -n serverless-python-requirements

+  * Add requirements.txt file mentioning required python packages

+     ****Requirements.txt*****

+  * Edit serverless.yml file to configure package creation

+     **** serverless.yml****

+  * create package

+         serverless package

+  * locate .requirements.zip file.
+Rename it to requirements.txt and zip it to create another zip file named **'torchLayerPackages.zip'**

+         mv .requirements.zip requirements.zip
+         zip torchLayerPackages.zip requirements.zip

+Now our deployment package is ready

+#### 2. Create Lambda Layer
+Now we will use Serverless to deploy our deployment package as Lambda Layer

+* Create an empty Serverless package

+          serverless create --template aws-python3 --path gp-pytorch-lambda-layer

+* Edit serverless.yml file

+   *** serverless.yml file view***

+* Deploy layer

+        serverless deploy

+ ****deployment image**

+ The layer we have deployed above has pytorch 1.5.1, torch vision 0.6.1, Pillow and its dependencies.
+We have made this layer global so anyone with its ARN can use it.
+How to use it in your application is shown in next step.

+ #### Develop example Lambda function utilizing our Lambda Layer
+ Now will make use of deployed